-When it comes to the economy, Marshall Islands have very few natural resources.
+When it comes to the economy, the Marshall Islands have very few natural resources.
 In fact, its import activity far exceeds its export capacity.
-However, their tie with the United Statesis what helps the economy stay afloat due to the government assistance from the US.
+However, their tie with the United States is what helps the economy stay afloat due to government assistance from the US.

 Currency: The official currency in United States Dollar.

-Official Language: Majority of the inhabitants in Marshall Islands is of Marshallese descent, therefore many of them speak this language and consider it as their official language.
-However, there are also several immigrants from other parts of the world and they largely speak in English.
+Official Language: The majority of the inhabitants in the Marshall Islands is of Marshallese descent, therefore many of them speak this language and consider it as their official language.
+However, there are also several immigrants from other parts of the world and they largely speak English.

 Airport/s: The Marshall Islands International Airport, also known as Amata Kabua International Airport, is the main airport for international flights that travel to the Marshall Islands.

-WiFi Availability: The WiFi connection in Marshall Islands is slow and expensive.
+WiFi Availability: The WiFi connection in the Marshall Islands is slow and expensive.

-Visa Required: Citizens of the US, Palau or Micronesia can travel to the Marshall Islands without visa.
-However, citizens of some countries require visa upon arrival.
-This includes EU countries, Australia, Canada, Japan, New Zealand, Philippines, Switzerland, Solomon Islands, Samoa, Vanuatu and many more.
+Visa Required: Citizens of the US, Palau or Micronesia can travel to the Marshall Islands without a visa.
+However, citizens of some countries require a visa upon arrival.
+This includes EU countries, Australia, Canada, Japan, New Zealand, Philippines, Switzerland, Solomon Islands, Samoa, Vanuatu and much more.
 You can see the entire list here.

-Driving: You will be driving on the right hand side of the road in Marshall Islands.
+Driving: You will be driving on the right-hand side of the road in the Marshall Islands.

 International Driver’s License Accepted?
 You must apply for a Marshall Islands driver’s license in order to legally drive in this country.
 There are no tests required and you must settle a fee of $20.
 However, you must present your driver’s license issued by your home country when applying.

-Crime: The crime rate in Marshall Islands is low.
-However, the crime rate is also seeing a steady growth with the rise in population count.
+Crime: The crime rate in the Marshall Islands is low.
+However, the crime rate is also seeing steady growth with the rise in the population count.
 Confrontational or violent crimes are rare, though.
 Most crimes involve breakins and property theft.

 Marshall Islands Trivia: DID YOU KNOW that the history of Marshall Islands dates back and millennium BC?
 Its first inhabitants were believed to be seafarers or sea to the travelers?